Brecghan/Midstone_Clone/resources/design-document.md

 U8.
 As a MCDP customer, I want to be able to have the selected recipe populate my grocery list based off of what is missing from my pantry

+U9.
+As a MCDP customer, I want to be able to change the name of my pantry/pantries

+U10.
+As a MCDP customer, I want to be able to change the name of my meal plan/s

 Stretch goals

-U9.
+S1.
 As a MCDP customer, I want to view my grocery list when I log into the grocery list page

-U10.
+S2.
 As a MCDP customer, I want to be able to take the items from my grocery list and have them added to the pantry when I purchase them

-U11.
+S3.
 As a MCDP customer, I want to be able to use any measurement when adding ingredients

-U11.
+S4.
 As a MCDP customer, I want to be able to add recipes to the recipe book

-U12.
+S5.
 As a MCDP customer, I want to be able to have a display name separate from my UserId

 ## 4. Project Scope